Universal-Team/db/docs/_3ds/retroarch.md

   <li>GFX: Fix uninitialized variables in gfx_display_draw_cursor</li>

+  <li>HISTORY: Hide ''Add to Favorites'' when viewing an entry of the favorites playlist</li>

   <li>INPUT: ''Analog to Digital Type'' usability improvements</li>

   <li>INPUT: Add support for mapping multiple controllers to a single input device</li>